All you need to know about stone paper.

 It does take energy to transport our stone paper products, but we climate compensate all the shipping and transportation-related emissions.
 So instead of cutting trees down, we’re planting them instead.

-No. It is photodegradable so after a year to a year and a half of exposure to the sun, it resolves into dust.
+No. It is photodegradable so after a year to a year and a half of exposure to the sun, it dissolves into dust.
 But if there's no sun there’s no degradation, so if it's in a landfill it's locked there.
 This is true for tree-based paper as well.

 Stone paper is recyclable though.
 The materials can be turned into more stone paper, recycled with other HDPE plastics and re-used.
 While a lot of tree-based paper is recycled, you cannot recycle paper indefinitely.
 Every time paper is recycled, the fibres shorten so in general regular paper can be only recycled 4-6 times.